How To Manage Agency Cash Flow

 Create invoice payment terms to ensure your agency receives payment within a reasonable time.
 This is also where you include late fees so your clients don’t feel like they’re being hit with unexpected charges.

-It takes time to figure out a system that works best for your agency (and your clients) to collect payments.
+It takes time to manage cash flow and figure out a payment collection system that works best for your agency (and your clients).
 Do you want to ask for payment upfront before handing over deliverables?
 Or do you want to send an invoice after the fact?
 Either way, you need a secure, and automated system that you can rely on as you scale your agency.
+It's the only way to end up with healthy cash flow statements.

-“Something that helped with our cash flow was to invoice on a monthly basis,” says Dan.
+“Something that helped to manage cash flow was to invoice on a monthly basis,” says Dan.
 “We also send it 30 days in advance before we complete the work.
 That way, we always have cash coming into the bank and then there are triggers if they’re delinquent on their invoice.”

 He’s also found another strategy to save on small costs that add up over time.